technix/atrament.ink/docs/ink-scripting.md

 + [Choice 2] -> stitch_2

 = stitch_1
-First choice was selected.
+The first choice was selected.
 -> knot_2.stitch_2 // redirect to a specific stitch in another knot

 = stitch_2
-Second choice was selected.
+The second choice was selected.
 -> knot_2 // redirect to a knot

 === knot_2